awesomeeng/zephjs/docs/GetStartedSite.md

 ## Creating a Component

-For each component in your project one should create a separate component definition file.
+For each component in the project one should create a separate component definition file.
 Fortunately ZephJS makes this super easy with its Command Line Tool:

 ```shell
 zeph create <component_name>